AndreyKoudr/FiniteElements/README.md

 reorganisation of the whole code.
   - FEMVirtMatrix is SIMD accelerated with normal speedup 4 times or more, but multithreading does not help very much, maybe vecause of my computer is with just a single hardware set of XMM registers.
-  - The last test - solution to a Laplace equation is very very simple but produces correct results.
+  - The last test - solution to a Laplace equation is very very simple and produces correct results.
 We need a mesh generation code for proper testing (to come).

   References